 For the first time, the laboratory was offering a chance to high-school students worldwide to carry out an experiment at CERN as if they were real researchers working on a real proton beamline.
 Since then, the past three editions met a great success and CERN received hundreds of submissions from students from all around the world willing to take part in this amazing competition.

 Not convinced to join the 2018 edition yet?
-Find out more about the 2014, 2015, 2016 and 2017 (coming soon) editions, check out the links and updates in the tabs above for information on how the competition winners got on and let yourself be convinced to join this exciting and fun adventure!
+Find out more about the 2014, 2015, 2016 and 2017 editions, check out the links and updates from the submenu above for more information about the competition and winners.
+Join us and take part for this exciting and fun adventure!